 The MX-30 features centre pillar-less freestyle doors with custom-designed hinges.
 The front doors open forwards to an angle of up to 82-degrees and rear doors backwards, to 80-degrees.
 The freestyle doors and framed glasshouse hint at the open, airy and spacious feeling of the cabin within.

-SE-L Lux grade MX-30s feature 18-inch Silver Metallic alloy wheels and come with a choice of five single colour body paint choices.
+Prime-Line grade MX-30s feature 18-inch Silver alloy wheels and come with a choice of five single colour body paint choices.
 They also feature a black B-Pillar garnish, black mirrors and LED taillights.
 All Mazda MX-30s feature a black front grille with bold signature Mazda badge.

 The range-topping GT Sport Tech’s distinguishing exterior features include rear privacy glass, Piano Black rear window trim.
 Across all MX-30 models the design aims to emphasise its beauty as a solid mass in what Mazda Design describes as a ‘human modern’ concept.